Wetlands & Streams

-Wetland Permit Applications/Water Quality Certification Applications: Projects requiring unavoidable impacts to wetlands require USACE and/or EPA approval.
+Projects requiring unavoidable impacts to wetlands require USACE and/or Environmental Protection Agency (EPA) approval.
 EnviroScience prepares and submits application packages for clients applying for Section 404 permits, Section 401 Water Quality Certifications, and Isolated Wetland Permits.
-EnviroScience biologists have an excellent reputation with regulatory agencies based on our decades of quality work and this reputation helps our clients obtain approvals in a timely manner.
+Our biologists have an excellent reputation with regulatory agencies based on our decades of quality work, and this reputation helps our clients obtain approvals in a timely manner.

 Our Wetland Services

 EnviroScience provides a wide range of wetland and stream services to clients in a variety of industries such as oil, gas and energy corporations, engineering and design firms, development companies, legal firms and public agencies.
-EnviroScience’s extensive (9 fulltime personnel) staff of wetland and stream delineators enable the company to tackle even the largest projects and most challenging deadlines.
+Our robust staff of wetland and stream delineators enable the company to tackle even the largest projects and most challenging deadlines.

 Our wetland services include:

 - Regulatory Consulting

 - Habitat Quality Evaluations (ORAM, VIBI, QHEI, HHEI, AmphIBI, etc.)